joeb42/Drift_Chamber/README.md

 Note this project depends on tkinter so make sure you are running a python distribution that is compatible (I built this project using miniconda). <br>
 If using miniconda ensure you have pip installed into your environment with ```conda install pip```. <br>
 Run the command ```pip install -e .``` to install all dependencies. <br>
-Run ```python main.py```: this should pop up a GUI window and you should be able to select some options and run the simuution with the animation in the window.
+Run ```python main.py```: this should pop up a GUI window and you should be able to select some options and run the simuution with the animation in the window. <br>
+### Docker
+Alternatively use the included Dockerfile to build the docker image.
+Be aware that running GUI application using docker can be fiddly.
+To get this running on my mac I followed the instruction [here](https://gist.github.com/paul-krohn/e45f96181b1cf5e536325d1bdee6c949).